Vivica A. Fox

-Vivica Anjanetta Fox (born July 30, 1964) is an American actress, producer, and television host.
-Fox began her career on Soul Train (1982–1983).
-She eventually continued her career with roles on the daytime television soap operas Days of Our Lives (1988) and Generations (19891991), subsequently shifting to the prime-time slot, starring opposite Patti LaBelle, in the NBC sitcom Out All Night (1992–1993).
+Vivica Anjanetta Fox (born July 30, 1964) is an American actress and producer.
+She began her career on Soul Train (1982–1983) and played roles on the daytime television soap operas Days of Our Lives (1988) and Generations (1989–1992).
+In prime time, she starred opposite Patti LaBelle in the NBC sitcom Out All Night (1992–1993).
 Fox's breakthrough came in 1996, with roles in two box-office hit films, Roland Emmerich's Independence Day and F. Gary Gray's Set It Off.

 Fox has starred in the films Booty Call (1997), Soul Food (1997), Why Do Fools Fall in Love (1998), Kingdom Come (2001), Two Can Play That Game (2001), and Boat Trip (2002).
-She played Vernita Green in Kill Bill and landed supporting roles in films like Ella Enchanted (2004).
+She played Vernita Green in Kill Bill (2003) and landed supporting roles in films like Ella Enchanted (2004).
 She scored leading roles in the short-lived Fox sitcom Getting Personal (1998) and the CBS medical drama City of Angels (2000).
-From 2003 to 2006, she co-starred in and produced the Lifetime crime drama series, Missing, for which she received an NAACP Image Award for Outstanding Actress in a Drama Series.
-Fox has also produced a number of straight-to-video films.
+From 2003 to 2006, she co-starred in and produced the Lifetime crime drama series Missing, for which she received an NAACP Image Award for Outstanding Actress in a Drama Series.
+Fox starred in more than 25 The Wrong... movies for Lifetime and played Candace Mason in the Fox musical drama series Empire.

+Fox's involvement in the entertainment industry goes beyond acting, as she has produced films and TV shows, some of which she did not star in.
+She made her directorial debut with the 2023 biographical crime film First Lady of BMF: The Tonesa Welch Story about the "First Lady" of the notorious Black Mafia Family in Detroit.

 Early life

 Fox was born in South Bend, Indiana, the daughter of Everlyena, a pharmaceutical technician, and William Fox, a school administrator.
-Her parents relocated to the Benton Harbor, Michigan area soon after her birth.
-Fox is a 1982 graduate of Arlington High School in Indianapolis and subsequently graduated from Golden West College in Huntington Beach, California, with an AA degree in Social Sciences.
+Her parents relocated to the Benton Harbor, Michigan, area soon after her birth.
+Fox is a 1982 graduate of Arlington High School in Indianapolis and subsequently graduated from Golden West College in Huntington Beach, California, with an Associate of Arts in Social Sciences.